Barrow Raiders: Back in League 1 (2020–2021)

 After relegation from the Championship in 2019, Barrow started their return to life in League 1 with a 32–22 victory over Doncaster on 1 March 2020.

 On 16 March the structure and timing of the competition was placed in doubt as all rugby league games were suspended until 3 April at least as part of the United Kingdom's response to the coronavirus pandemic.
 The suspension of the season was extended to indefinite.

 A discussion between the RFL and club officials in May saw seven of the 11 clubs reject a suggestion that the season could recommence with games being played behind closed doors.
 The RFL board met on 20 July and having consulted with the League 1 clubs decided to abandon the 2020 season as the majority of clubs did not support playing behind closed doors.
 At the date of suspension only two rounds of matches had been played and the season was declared null and void.

 Championship return (2021–)

-In the 2021 RFL League 1 season, Barrow finished top of the table and were promoted back to the Championship.
-On the final game of the season, against West Wales Raiders, Barrow won 76–0 after West Wales fielded a team which included several debutant players rather than forfeit the match for a 24–0 loss, though either result would have been enough to secure automatic promotion.
+In a 2021 RFL League 1 season marked by controversy, Barrow finished top of the table and earned promotion back to the Championship.

+The first dispute arose on 29 July, when Barrow were accused of falsely reporting COVID-19 cases and close contacts to avoid a match against fellow promotion contenders Workington Town.
+The allegation came while Barrow’s squad was already depleted by injuries.
+Further questions followed the final match of the season, when Barrow offered local amateur rugby players to West Wales Raiders so the fixture could go ahead.
+Barrow won 76–0, prompting some to question the fairness of the match and, in turn, the legitimacy of their League 1 title.

 In the 2022 RFL Championship season, Barrow finished 4th in the table and qualified for the playoffs.
 The club were eliminated in the first week of the playoffs by Batley.